MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/web-troubleshoot.md

 Please contact the service owner.
 They will either need to change the authentication configuration or build a custom connector.

+## Web connector uses HTTP 1.1 to communicate

+The Power Query Web connector communicates with a data source using HTTP 1.1.
+If your data source is expecting to communicate using HTTP 1.0, you might receive a an error, such as `500 Internal Server Error`.

+It's not possible to switch Power Query to use HTTP 1.0.
+Power Query always sends an `Expect:100-continue` when there's a body to avoid passing a possibly large payload when the initial call itself might fail (for example, due to a lack of permissions).
+Currently, this behavior can't be changed.

 ### See also

 * [Power Query Web connector](web.md)